socketry/falcon/guides/cluster-deployment/readme.md

 ## Architecture

-In the example, each cluster worker binds to `localhost` with port `0`, allowing the operating system to assign an available port.
+In the accompanying [Docker Compose cluster example](https://github.com/socketry/falcon/tree/main/examples/cluster), each cluster worker binds to `localhost` with port `0`, allowing the operating system to assign an available port.
 Falcon describes the bound resource with a {ruby Falcon::Listener}, including its name, scheme, supported protocols, and concrete addresses.

 The worker registers that listener with `async-service-supervisor-envoy`.
 The supervisor publishes the current workers through an xDS control plane, and Envoy uses Endpoint Discovery Service (EDS) updates to maintain the upstream cluster.